irfanalidv/Book-Data_Voyage/book/ch10/CHAPTER10_SUMMARY.md

 ## 🎯 **What We've Accomplished**

-Chapter 10 has been successfully created with comprehensive coverage of feature engineering and selection techniques for data science, including actual code execution and real-world examples.
+Chapter 10 has been successfully updated with comprehensive coverage of feature engineering and selection techniques for data science, now using **real datasets** instead of synthetic data.
+The chapter demonstrates practical feature engineering methods on actual sklearn datasets (Iris, Diabetes, Breast Cancer, Wine) with comprehensive feature creation and selection analysis.

 ## 📁 **Files Created**

 ### **Main Scripts:**

-- **`ch10_feature_engineering_selection.py`** - Comprehensive feature engineering and selection coverage
+- **`ch10_feature_engineering_selection.py`** - Comprehensive feature engineering and selection coverage with real data

 ### **Generated Visualizations:**